devRant-Community/Community-Programming-Book/book/languages/malbolge/advantages.md

 # Advantages

-Generally speaking, currently, Brainfuck is a joke language.
+Generally speaking, currently, Malbolge is a joke language.
 Therefore, it's not very efficient, nor easy to write.

 First of all, like all esoteric languages, it's a really good exercise for your brain!
 If Malbolge was Go of programming, Brainfuck would be chess, and Assembly would be checkers.